sigstore/sigstore-website/content/en/cosign/kubernetes.md

 #### Configuring Image Patterns

 The `ClusterImagePolicy` specifies `spec.images` which specifies a list of `glob` and/or `regex` matching patterns.
+These matching patterns will be matched against the image digest of PodSpec resources attempting to be deployed.

 **Note:** `glob` currently only supports a single trailing wildcard `*` character.